September 1922

 A Protestant messenger boy, John Walker, is shot dead by a lone gunman on Little George St in Belfast.

-Retired RIC man, James O’Rourke, is killed on Merchant’s Quay, Dublin – the unintended victim of an attack on pro-Treaty soldiers.
+Retired RIC man, James O’Rourke, is killed on Merchant’s Quay, Dublin – he is the unintended victim of an attack on pro-Treaty soldiers.

 Dorney (2017), pg 153

-Ambush by Kilroy’s anti-Treaty column on 40 pro-Treaty soldiers between Ballycastle and Belderg, Co.
-Mayo,
+There is an ambush by Kilroy’s anti-Treaty column on 40 pro-Treaty soldiers between Ballycastle and Belderg, Co.
+Mayo.

 Hopkinson (1988), pg 214

-A large sweep by pro-Treaty forces organised by General W R E Murphy converging on Ballyvourney is unsuccessful as the plans are known in advance to the anti-Treaty forces.
-Murphy replaces O’Duffy as O/C of Pro-Treaty forces in Kerry and soon (as in Mayo and Sligo) closes down small outposts.
+This sweep is unsuccessful as the plans are known in advance by the anti-Treaty forces.
+Murphy replaces O’Duffy as O/C of Pro-Treaty forces in Kerry and soon (as he did in Mayo and Sligo) closes down small outposts.

 Hopkinson (1988), pg 204